Athletic Training, Master of

 • Performing arts

-• Industrial organizations
+• Occupational/Industrial organizations

 Admission Requirements

-Freshman Requirements
+Freshman Admission Requirements

-High school seniors applying for admission are reviewed on an individual basis.
-The best-qualified students are selected from the application pool with a minimum recommended cumulative GPA is a 3.00 on a 4.00 scale.
+The best-qualified students are selected from the application pool with a minimum recommended cumulative GPA of 3.00 on a 4.00 scale.

-Recommended high school courses include:
+Recommended high school courses:

 • Four years of high school English